 We ask that all applicants identify a potential preceptor before the start of the program.
 You will be expected to begin your first Clinical Assistantship by the second session, so preceptors will be contracted during the first session of enrollment.
 This ensures that the skills you learn in class will be applied and developed while you’re in school, and it is vital to timely finishing of the program.

-Expect to spend around 10 hours a week on homework between sessions, though this may vary greatly from student to student.
+Expect to spend roughly twice as many hours on homework as you do in class for a particular course, though this may vary greatly from student to student.
 Homework can include, but is not limited to, reading, journaling, take-home tests, skill development, project/presentation preparation, and creation of handouts and other documents.

 Meals are not included, but there is a large kitchen where you will be able to prepare food with your classmates every day.
 There are a couple of large local markets, and depending on the season, there may also be farmer’s markets open.